HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/rpi/README.md

 bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)
 ```

-If the Pi fails to install Node.js, it can be manually installed before installing Node-RED, and a useful and tested resource can be found [here](https://learn.adafruit.com/node-embedded-development/installing-node-dot-js)
+If the Pi fails to install Node.js, it can be manually installed before installing Node-RED, and a useful and tested resource can be found [here](https://learn.adafruit.com/node-embedded-development/installing-node-dot-js).

+# Configure Node-RED Flows #

+The flows used on the Pi are identical to that used on other devices, with some slight modifications in configurations.

+The flows can be found in the [rpi-flows.json](rpi-flows.json) file.

+## Connect to Watson IoT Platform and Device Manager ##

+To connect the flows to the Watson IoT Platform, as well as to configure the Device Manager nodes in the flow, the same procedures introduced in the [Gateway](../README.md) section is used.